 Keep in mind that 89% of content is never shared more 100 times.
 (And for 560 shares I put exactly ZERO dollars into promotion, just manual labor).

-A/B testing is something companies like Buzzfeed use like crazy.
 Before they promote their new content, they create segmented email lists to try different variations of the same title.
 This allows them to see what title will get them the most shares.

 Sometimes the results are dramatic.
 The exact same article can get 10x more shares with a different, high-performing title.
 Use your email provider (we use MailChimp) to A/B test your titles before going live.
-If you'd like more information, here's a guide to A/B testing from our friends over at CrazyEgg.

 Real estate agents just like you are driving thousands of homeowners from their community to their blogs and Youtube to see their content.
 These views, shares, and likes can be worth thousands or millions of dollars of properties a year when combined with your other marketing and promotion efforts.

 What are the problems you can solve with your specific real estate knowledge?
 Provide information, answer questions, and do it with your own unique voice.
 Put in the work to determine what homeowners in your area are really looking for.
-Create, optimize your content and then promote the heck out of what you create.
+Create, optimize your content, and then promote the heck out of what you create.

 Use this information and all of the tools at your disposal.
 We know you want your content to give you a voice.